akimov1712/akimov1712/README.md

-Hi 👋 My name is Artem Akimov
+Hi 👋 My name is Artem
 =============================

 Android Developer from Russia.
 Engaged in Android development for over a year. 🚀📱